High Drama: Frank Almond and the Lipinski Strad

 Play the violin in 5 easy steps!

-I know, it sounds like a horrible, cheesy infomercial.
+Okay, so it sounds like a horrible, cheesy infomercial.
 But the truth is this: if you’ve always wanted to play the violin, or have mused about what it must be like, but you’re thinking, nah, too much involved, well, I’m just saying, the opportunity might be closer than you imagine.
-1) Go to a … Read more
+I know this works … Read more

 Debussy’s “Beau Soir”